Logo by Duncan Hopkins.

 YOUNG CRYPTOZOOLOGISTS PANEL

-Wen C., Andy M., others: “The Future of Cryptozoology”
+Wen C., Andy M., Thomas M., Chloe F. and Jordan F.: “The Future of Cryptozoology”

 The Young Cryptozoologists Panel is made up of the upcoming cryptozoologists in America.
 Wen C runs a blog on cryptozoology, and Andy M. has worked on cryptozoology documentary films and runs, with his father, a Bigfoot podcast.
-Other young people will be announced before the start of the conference.
+Other young people will be on the panel.